Environments that calm the nervous system make people feel safe.

 We work with you to create space, places, and plans to bring visions to life.

-Margot is an architect, educator, and researcher based in New York City.
-She is a Visiting Assistant Professor at Pratt Institute and has taught at the City College of New York and Parsons New School of Design.
+Margot is a Visiting Assistant Professor at Pratt Institute, an Adjunct Assistant Professor at New York City College of Technology, and has taught at the City College of New York and Parsons New School of Design.
+She teaches an interdisciplinary co-design studio and architecture studios, drawing and representation courses, as well as a course on public toilet access and design.
 Passionate about being in school, she loves to create, inquire, learn, and share with her students, colleagues, and clients.

 In her spare time, Margot can be found dancing, searching for the best cookie in the city, and advocating for free public toilets.